-5. Is the strategy consistent with the "Greenprint" - Markham's Community Sustainability Plan? х ~ ~ √ + Strategy 1 is not consistent with the "Water Efficiency" objective of continual improvements to City systems and the "Energy and Climate" objective to protect wastewater system included in the "Greenprint" - Markham's Community Sustainability Master Plan.
+Is the strategy consistent with the "Greenprint" - Markham's Community Sustainability Plan? x √+ Strategy 1 is not consistent with the "Water Efficiency" objective of continual improvements to City systems and the "Energy and Climate" objective to protect wastewater system included in the "Greenprint" - Markham's Community Sustainability Master Plan.
 Strategies 2 and 3 are somewhat consistent with the "Water Efficiency" objective of continual improvements to City system and the "Energy and Climate" objective to protect wastewater systems included in the "Greenprint" - Markham's Community Sustainability Plan.
-Strategy 4 is consistent with the "Water Efficient" objective of continual improvements to City systems and the "Energy and Climate" objective to protect wastewater systems.
-6. Capital Cost x x x V + There are no costs associated with Strategy 1; however without investment, the wastewater system will not meet the City's needs in the future.
+Strategy 4 is consistent with the "Water Efficient" objective of continual improvements to City systems and the "Energy and Climate" objective of continual improvements to City systems and the "Water Efficient" objective of continual improvements to City systems and the "Water Efficient" objective of continual improvements to City systems and the "Water Efficient" objective of continual improvements to City systems and the "Water Efficient" objective of continual improvements to City systems and the "Water Efficient" objective of continual improvements to City systems and the "Water Efficient" objective of continual improvements to City systems and the "Energy and Climate" objective to protect wastewater systems.
+6. Capital Cost x x x √ + There are no costs associated with Strategy 1; however without investment, the wastewater system will not meet the City's needs in the future.
 Strategy 2 has lower capital costs, but does not provide the services needed for the entire FUA.
 Strategy 3 can meet the servicing needs of the FUA; however, the capital costs are substantially higher than Strategy 4 as the former requires deeper pipes, must be constructed upfront to service the employment lands and has more crossings through environmentally sensitive areas.
 Strategy 4 has the lowest capital costs and meets all of the FUA's wastewater servicing.
-7. Operation and Maintenance Cost х х ~ v + Strategies 1 and 2 do not meet the FUA's servicing needs.
+7. Operation and Maintenance Cost x x √ + Strategies 1 and 2 do not meet the FUA's servicing needs.
 Strategy 3 will have higher costs as it includes more pipe length.
 As well, there are more crossings that likely will include siphons which require routine maintenance not required by gravity systems.
 The costs will also be greater because the new services would comprise deeper wastewater mains and may have deposition issues because of low flow conditions.
 Strategy 4 has the lowest operation and maintenance costs, as a gravity main system can be expanded to development areas given the initial existing system capacity available.
-Summary x х х ٧ As a result of the screening assessment, Strategy 4 was identified as the most feasible servicing strategy, which would be further investigated in future phases of study.
+SummaryXXXVStrategy, which we have a strategy, which we have a strategy 4 was a s v As a result of the screening assessment, Strategy 4 was identified as the most feasible servicing strategy, which would be further investigated in future phases of study.
 Strategy 4 was deemed the best wastewater servicing strategy to address the needs of the projected population and employment growth within the FUA while limiting the impact on existing communities.
 Strategy 4 was also the most consistent with key City policies, including the City of Markham Official Plan (2014) and "Greenprint" - Markham's Community Sustainability Plan.